itteco/oembed2/3 - Rel Use Cases.md

 ## `survey`

-`survey` rel is for widgets asking an opinion of the user.
+`survey` rel is for widgets asking user's opinion.

 The questionnaire should give sufficient context and load in a widget step-by-step so that user can spend as little time on answering the poll.